heru-himawan-tl/fdaf/README.md

   - Employee [1]
 - Mailer Configuration Board

-Modules marked as [1] builtin with listing, editor (to add new record & alter), view, remove, mass remove, and check orphan data)
+Modules marked as [1] are builtin with listing, editor (to add new record & alter), view, remove, mass remove, and check orphan data)

 Besides the above listed builtin sources, you will find ready-to-use